 Daydreams for marimba and electronic synthesis and spatialization was composed by Philippe Boesmans in 1991.
-The score is unpublished and the original digital realization was produced in Liege, Belgium by Patrick Delges.
-The technology of the 1991 version used a K & K marimba pick up system that converted acoustic to MIDI information, an AKAI sampler, a homemade matrix for the spatialization, a few other pieces of hardware and an Apple computer running MAX/FTS (now MAX/MSP).
+The score is unpublished and the original digital realization was produced in Liege, Belgium by Jean-Marc Sullon and Patrick Delges.
+The technology of the 1991 version used a K & K marimba pick up system that converted acoustic to MIDI information, an AKAI sampler, a homemade matrix for the spatialization, a few other pieces of hardware and an Apple computer running MAX/FTS (MAX/MSP and now just MAX).

 This is more a lesson on the ephemerality of digital technology.
 We often think that digital tech solves our problems, but in many cases they create more.

-Here is a recording of my version: Daydreams by Philippe Boesmans
+Here is a recording of my version c.
+2003:

 “I think your performance of “Daydreams” is absolutely magnificent.
 I have listened to it very often and have been rediscovering my piece.
 Such virtuosity!
 Such feeling for color and dynamics!
 Even when the marimba plays by itself, one gets the impression three are playing.
 The electronics are very well done.”
 (Boesmans, 2004)